lgw2/lgw2.github.io/_teaching/csci558-fall-2024/syllabus.md

 This course meets in Education 241 on Tuesdays and Thursdays from 11am-12:20pm.

-Class time will be a mix of lecture and active problem solving, both as individuals and as groups.
+Class time will be a mix of lecture, discussion, and active problem solving, both as individuals and as groups.

 ## Course resources